LOVE THE TRAILS? Help out and

 Maps: New ones coming!

-TopTip: Once you get to the top of Glen Kendrum you are at 600m.
+TopTip: Once you get to the top of Glen Kendrum you are at highest point of 600m.
 Up to your right is the summit of Craig Mac Ranaich where Golden Eagles can often be seen soaring.
 Also on a dry day try riding some of the flat slab in the Glen Dubh burn!

 Length: 20km